 - Some children experience the most pain when they first wake up.
 To treat morning stiffness, try taking a hot bath or shower, doing range-of-motion exercises, and using a hot or cold pack to relieve pain.
 Heat tends to relieve pain better than cold.

 - Children with arthritis are encouraged to exercise because this can help maintain bone and muscle strength.
 Low-impact exercise like swimming and biking may work well for those with serious joint pain.

 Juvenile Arthritis in Daily Life

 Kids with JA may need to develop a high sense of responsibility at a very young age to keep up with healthy exercises, taking medication on time, and eating right.
 Missing out on activities, getting bullied because of perceived weakness, and coping with physical pain means a child with juvenile arthritis also needs to look out for their mental health.
-If it looks like your child’s mental health may be suffering, there’s no shame in finding professional help in the form of a therapist or counsellor.
-Seeking help is the proactive, strong thing to do.
+If it looks like your child’s mental health may be suffering, there’s no shame in finding professional help in the form of a therapist or counselor.
+Seeking help is a proactive, strong thing to do.

 Encourage kids to continue to be involved in the things they love.
 Teach them that their disability does not mean they are less capable than anyone else.
 They may just need more patience and time.

 Encourage children to express themselves in art, music, and other creative activities that may not be as active if they’re experiencing a lot of pain.
 Social activities, like extracurricular classes, sports teams, clubs, and even part-time work for teens, can help kids foster strong relationships with their peers and feel a sense of belonging despite their “difference.”
 Anyone can get a strong sense of empowerment from achieving something, like learning a skill, scoring a goal, or creating artwork.